Remilitarisation of the Rhineland: United Kingdom

-During a House of Commons Foreign Affairs Committee meeting on 12 March, Winston Churchill, a backbench Conservative MP, argued for Anglo-French co-ordination under the League of Nations to help France challenge the remilitarization of the Rhineland, but this never happened.
-On 6 April Churchill said of the remilitarization, "The creation of a line of forts opposite to the French frontier will enable the German troops to be economized on that line and will enable the main forces to swing round through Belgium and Holland", accurately predicting the Battle of France.
+During a House of Commons Foreign Affairs Committee meeting on 12 March, Winston Churchill, a backbench Conservative MP, argued for Anglo-French co-ordination under the League of Nations to help France challenge the remilitarisation of the Rhineland, but this never happened.
+On 6 April Churchill said of the remilitarisation, "The creation of a line of forts opposite to the French frontier will enable the German troops to be economised on that line and will enable the main forces to swing round through Belgium and Holland", accurately predicting the Battle of France.

 Belgium

-Belgium concluded an alliance with France in 1920 but after the remilitarization Belgium opted again for neutrality.
+Belgium concluded an alliance with France in 1920 but after the remilitarisation Belgium opted again for neutrality.
 On 14 October 1936 King Leopold III of Belgium said in a speech: